Dr Morven Shearer

 - School of Medicine: Personal Tutor

-- External: Member (Ethics lead, St Andrews), Institute of Medical Ethics Regional Group
+- External: Member (Ethics lead, University of St Andrews), Institute of Medical Ethics (IME) Regional Group

 Research Overview from research@st-andrews